photoangell/provejs-jquery/README.md

 ### Custom Decorators

-Provide the ability to specify a custom decotor for a specific field.
+Provide the ability to specify a custom decorator for a specific field.
 We could have a field like:
 ```javascript
 form.prove({
 	fields: {